abineo-ag/svelte-forms/DOCS.md

 // is valid if all validators are INvalid

 function either(validatorA: Validator, validatorB: Validator) => Validator;
-//either is valid if exactly one validator is valid.
+// either is valid if exactly one validator is valid.
 ```

 You can put validators inside other validators or gates: